November 11, 2020

 [Figure: Previewing the final game ]

-You’ve now seen how EdApp can be used to create your own Jeopardy game.
+You’ve now seen how EdApp can be used to make your own jeopardy game free.
 Setting it up was quick and easy because EdApp has already set up the templates.
-Try it out with your own learners and see how well it engages them.
+Try out jeopardy, make your own with your learners and see how well it engages them.

 Also, don’t forget to check out the other games that EdApp offers.
 You will find that they are just as easy to get up and running and give additional variety to your lessons as well as enhancing your overall curriculum.

-Now that you’ve seen how straightforward it is to get a Jeopardy game working, what other types of games would you like to see added to your eLearning environment?
+Now that you’ve seen how straightforward it is how to make your own jeopardy games, what other types of games would you like to see added to your eLearning environment?

-Give EdApp a go and sign up for free!
+Give EdApp a go and sign up for a jeopardy maker free!